 XV.B.1.
-Win by point gap (two-round match): In case of 12 points difference between the two athletes' scores at the time of the completion of 1st round or at any time during the 2nd round, the referee shall stop the contest and declare the winner by point gap.
-XV.B.2.
-Win by point gap (three-round match): In case of 12 points difference between the two athletes' scores at the time of the completion of 2nd round or at any time during 3rd round, the referee shall stop the contest and declare the winner by point gap.
+In case of 20 points difference between the two athletes' scores at the time of the completion of next to last round or at any time during the last round, the referee shall stop the contest and declare the winner by point gap.